 \begin{theorem} Let $(M,Z)$ be a closed oriented $b$-manifold of dimension $3$ with $Z$ compact and let $\eta$ be a $b$-plane field.
-Then $\eta$ is homotopic through $b$-plane fields to a fully-overtwisted $b$-contact structure whose dividing set is any collection of cooriented separating curves in $Z$ such that $\chi(Z_+)-\chi(Z_-)=\langle e_Z(\eta), Z\rangle$.
-Furthermore, if two fully-overtwisted $b$-contact structures have isotopic dividing sets and are homotopic relative to $Z$, then they are contact $b$-isotopic. \end{theorem}
+Then $\eta$ is homotopic through $b$-plane fields to a fully-overtwisted $b$-contact structure whose dividing set is any collection of separating curves in $Z$ such that $\chi(Z_+)-\chi(Z_-)=\langle e_Z(\eta), Z\rangle$.
+Furthermore, if two fully-overtwisted $b$-contact structures have isotopic dividing sets and are homotopic as plane fields relative to $Z$, then they are contact $b$-isotopic. \end{theorem}

-The idea of the proof is to construct a homotopy of $b$-plane fields in a neighborhood of $Z$ that turns $\eta$ into $b$-contact structure whose dividing set is prescribed and satisfies the condition that $\chi(Z_+)-\chi(Z_-)=\langle e_Z(\eta), Z\rangle$.
+The idea of the proof is to construct a homotopy of $b$-plane fields in a neighborhood of $Z$ that turns $\eta$ into a $b$-contact structure whose dividing set is prescribed and satisfies the condition that $\chi(Z_+)-\chi(Z_-)=\langle e_Z(\eta), Z\rangle$.
 As we have seen in Lemma \ref{prop:euler}, this condition is necessary.
 Once this homotopy is done, the result follows from Eliashberg's relative $h$-principle.
 In particular, there are overtwisted disks contained in each connected component of $M\setminus Z$.
 Recall that such a $b$-contact structure is called \emph{fully overtwisted} (see Definition \ref{def:OT}).